chrischiedo/chrischiedo.github.io/index.md

 # Chrispine Chiedo

 Hey there!
-My name is Chrispine Chiedo.
+My name is Chrispine.
 Welcome to my internet home.

 ### About me